ArmondR/Tech-Blog/README.md

 This is a blog application.
 This application allows the user to create their own account, view created update and delete their posts as well as leave comments on others posts.

+## Future Development

+For future development I will be adding styling to the website and completing edit and add post functionality.

 ## Usage

 The application is deployed and can be accessed via heroku link provided or if you installed application it can be accessed through your localhost network once app is initiated.